vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 Given the above, we will have a child span for the parent HTTP controller span.
 The main additions are as follows:

 1. Using `.name` to specify the `Observation` name.
-2. Add low cardinality tags add attributes to the measurements with `.tag`.
+2. Add low cardinality tags and attributes to the measurements with `.tag`.
-3. Produce the `Observation` specific signal listener for the `tap` operator.
-This covers the entire length of the sequence.
+3. Produce the `Observation`-specific signal listener for the `tap` operator.
+This operator covers the entire length of the reactive sequence.

-The core details of how you can further work in micrometer metrics into your streams can be read at the [Micrometer Observation Docs](https://micrometer.io/docs/observation).
+You can read more about Micrometer Metrics in streams in the [Micrometer Observation Docs](https://micrometer.io/docs/observation).

 ## Introduction of the Monitoring Platform

-In this guide, we will have the experience of a single page observation.
-With this idea going forward, we can move through logs, traces and metrics in one location.
-In order to achieve this kind of integration, we will make use of a specific `operations` service infrastructure:
+In this guide, we will have the experience of a single-page observation.
+With this idea going forward, we can move through logs, traces, and metrics in one location.
+To achieve this kind of integration, we will make use of a specific `operations` service infrastructure:

 Infra: